90N45-d3v/dBmonster/README.md

 </p>

 <p align="center">
- With dBmonster you are able to scan for nearby WiFi devices and track them trough the signal strength (<a href="https://en.m.wikipedia.org/wiki/DBm">dBm</a>) of their sent packets (sniffed with <a href="https://tshark.dev/setup/about/#what-is-tsharkdev">TShark</a>).
- These dBm values will be plotted to a graph with <a href="https://matplotlib.org/">matplotlib</a>.
- It can help you to identify the exact location of nearby WiFi devices (use a <a href="https://simplewifi.com/blogs/news/omni-directional-vs-antennadirectional-antenna">directional WiFi antenna</a> for the best results) or to find out how your <a href="https://www.makeuseof.com/10-diy-long-range-wi-fi-antennas-you-can-make-at-home/">self made antenna</a> works the best (<a href="https://help.ui.com/hc/en-us/articles/115012664088-UniFi-Introduction-to-Antenna-Radiation-Patterns">antenna radiation patterns</a>).
+ With dBmonster you are able to scan for nearby WiFi devices and track them trough the signal strength (<a href="https://en.m.wikipedia.org/wiki/DBm">dBm</a>) of their sent packets.
+Identify the exact location of nearby WiFi devices (use a <a href="https://simplewifi.com/blogs/news/omni-directional-vs-antennadirectional-antenna">directional WiFi antenna</a> for the best results) or find out in which direction your (<a href="https://www.makeuseof.com/10-diy-long-range-wi-fi-antennas-you-can-make-at-home/">self made</a>) antenna works the best (<a href="https://help.ui.com/hc/en-us/articles/115012664088-UniFi-Introduction-to-Antenna-Radiation-Patterns">antenna radiation patterns</a>).</br>In addition, there are features such as tracking the signal strength of packet types that are often abused in WiFi attacks (e.g. <a href="https://blog.spacehuhn.com/wifi-deauthentication-frame">Deauthentication Frames</a>) to determine the location of someone attacking your network.</br>You can also check for devices that are sending <a href="https://mrncciew.com/2014/10/27/cwap-802-11-probe-requestresponse/">Probe Requests</a> for an unusual long time.
+You then will be notified when dBmonster detects that a stalker’s device is following you (Inspiration: <a href="https://github.com/azmatt">Matt Edmondson</a>’s <a href="https://i.blackhat.com/USA-22/Thursday/US-22-Edmondson-Chasing-Your-Tail.pdf">BlackHat article</a>).
 </p>

 ## Table of contents